jmdavis/bemgr/usage.md

 ```

 The columns are basically the same as with `bemgr list` without `-a` except
 that there is no `If Last`.
-However, the column for names is obviously
+However, the column for names is obviously somewhat
-slightly different.
+different.

 In the case of
 ```